makrai/notes/pustejovsky91-synt-event-struct.md

   (25)  a. `*`Mary ran in an hour
         b.
 Mary built a chair in an hour
-* one basic principle that accounts for these facts: only when an event contains a logical culmination (e.g. it is a transition) is it modifiable by a frame adverbial.
+* one basic principle that accounts for these facts: only when an event contains a logical culmination (eg it is a transition) is it modifiable by a frame adverbial.
 Why should this be?
   * subeventual analysis for verbs =>
     temporal predicates in the language can make reference to a subevent, or to